shadergz/boot-hello/README.md

 # boot-hello
 A simple hello world Master Boot Record program

 ![alt text](qemu-hello.png "boot-hello")

-## How to build and run the "MBR code"
+### How to build and run the "MBR code"
 Programs needed:
 - nasm
 - qemu (i386)

 Compile with:
 ```bash
 make run
 ```

-The MBR program scalle to priviledge mode with a GDT structure:
+### The MBR program escalates to privilege mode with a GDT structure:
 ```as
 ; GDT Segment
 gdt_start: